buruzaemon/IntroductionToProbabilityPy/README.md

      jupyter notebook

-Your default browser should open up to show the Notebook Dashboard at `http://localhost:8888`.
+Your default browser will open up to show the Notebook Dashboard at `http://localhost:8888`.

 These notebooks have been confirmed to run on:

-* Chrome 71.0.3578.98 (official build), 64-bit on Windows 10
+* Chrome 71.0.3578.98 (official build), 64-bit and Firefox 64.0, 64-bit on Windows 10
-* Firefox 64.0, 64-bit on Windows 10
+* Chrome 69.0.3497.100 (official build, 64-bin and Firefox 52.8.0, 64-bin on Windows 7

-_Internet Explorer is not recommended!__
+_Internet Explorer is not recommended!_

 ## View these notebooks on NBViewer